Do you own a property in Nice and dream of renting it out on Airbnb? Beware, the ELAN Law could well upset your plans!

 Rules for primary residences

-• It is a property where you live for at least 8 months per year.
+What is a primary residence?
+It is the home where you live at least 8 months a year.
+This definition determines the rules to follow.

 What must you do before renting?